-- 1. Use of recommended seed rate. - 2.
-Install insect-specific pheromone trap at 4-5 locations in the field.
+1. Use of recommended seed rate.

+- 2. Install insect-specific pheromone trap at 4-5 locations in the field.
 Care should be taken to use clean cloth while handling the septa. - 3.
 Use bird perches at 8-10 locations in the field facilitating easy access for birds to feed on insect larvae. - 4.
 Regular monitoring of the field and destruction of egg mass/caterpillar in early stage of tobacco caterpillar. - 5.
-Spray the crop with biological pesticides like HaNPV 250 LE/ha or Bacillus thuringiensis / Beauveria basiana @ 1 l/ha. - 6.
-If needed, spray Chlorantraniliprole 18.5 SC @ 0.15 l/ha or or Spinetoram 11.7 SC @ 450 ml/ha or Quinalphos 25 EC @ 1.5 l/ha or or Indoxacarb 14.5 SC @ 0.5 l/ha or Betacyfluthrin + Imidacloprid @ 350 ml/ha or Flubendiamide 39.35 SC @ 150 ml/ha or Flubendiamide 20 WG @ 250-300 g/ha or Thiamethoxam + Lambda Cyhalothrin 125 ml/ha using 500 litre of water per hectare.
+Spray the crop with biological pesticides like HaNPV 250 LE/ha or Bacillus thuringiensis / Beauveria basiana a 1 l/ha. - 6.
+Recently, these caterpillars are found feeding on the floral part.
+Therefore, it is advised to apply the spray with any one of the recommeded insecticide (Table 8) even at the time of flowering stage of the crop.